Troubleshoot Slack connection issues

 Test your connection

-Visit slack.com/help/test to run a simple test that will check your connection with Slack.
+Visit slack.com/help/test to run a simple test that will check your connection to Slack.

 Successful tests will display in green, failures or errors in red.
 Here's what the results may indicate: